jordigarcl/system-design-primer/docs/system-design-topics.md

 A Domain Name System (DNS) translates a domain name such as www.example.com to an IP address.

-DNS is hierarchical, with a few authoritative servers at the top level.
+DNS is **hierarchical**, with a few **authoritative servers** at the top level.
 Your router or ISP provides information about which DNS server(s) to contact when doing a lookup.
 Lower level DNS servers cache mappings, which could become stale due to DNS propagation delays.
 DNS results can also be cached by your browser or OS for a certain period of time, determined by the [time to live (TTL)](https://en.wikipedia.org/wiki/Time_to_live).

 * **NS record (name server)** - Specifies the DNS servers for your domain/subdomain.
 * **MX record (mail exchange)** - Specifies the mail servers for accepting messages.